stressedplants/labwebsite/index.md

 title: Home
 ---

-# Environment + genetics + stochasticity -> developmental decisions
+# Environment + genetics + stochasticity

 Our lab investigates how plants sense their environment on a minute-by-minute, hour-by-hour, and season-by-season basis and integrate this information to make developmental decisions, like deciding when to flower.
+We are also interested in why genetically similar plants grown in near-identical conditions will still have phenotypic variability.

 {%
   include link.html